The Green Times attended Rocking the Daisies, which was not only good for our souls, but also good for the environment.

 The organizers have taken a sustainable approach to the festival, seeking the best ways to manage such a large scale event in an eco-friendly manner.
 Everywhere you walk you see signs promoting tree planting to reduce your carbon footprint, bins for recyclables and biodegradables.
 Presentations on sustainable living were offered at the Hemp Stage in the Green Village, which housed a number of green stores.

-Many practises were implemented to ensure that the Daisies festival had a minimal footprint on the earth.
-An annual, external eco-report is written (click here to view 2012 report).
+Many practices were implemented to ensure that the Daisies festival had a minimal footprint on the earth:

 - Waste Management includes banning bottled water and promoting recycling and composting onsite (a total of 63% waste recycled in 2012).